 This is the interest that credit card companies charge for borrowing money.
 Credit card interest is expressed as an annual percentage rate (APR).
 It is considered an alternative to a personal loan as interest is charged in case one does not pay the bills in full each month.

-If one fails to repay in full, interest on the borrowed amount will be calculated since the day the funds were taken.
+If one fails to repay in full, interest on the borrowed amount will be calculated from the day the funds were taken.
 There are different interest rates depending on the transaction type.

 Credit Card Cash Advance